-Experienced Individuals who prefer to make their comments in person may attend one fice.
-Send resume to P.O. of the following public Box 430, Union City, TN hearings to comment on
+Experienced Individuals who prefer with knowledge of computers, needed for ofto make their comments in person may attend one fice.
+Send resume to P.O. of the following public Box 430, Union City, TN hearings to comment on these planned changes: